hayes/dirtybit/README.md

 # dirtyBit

-track changes to an expressions value using dirty checking. dirtyBit breaks your expressions into small automic peices which can be shared across many expressions.
+track changes to an expressions value using dirty checking. dirtyBit breaks your expressions into small automatic pieces which can be shared across many expressions.

 ```javascript